Here Everything Shines

 First Performance 19 July 2015, Bath Guitar Festival; Flauguissimo Duo: Yu-Wei Hu (flute) and Johan Löfving (guitar)

-Commissioned by Commissioned by Tom Kerstens for IGF (International Guitar Foundation) for use as the 2015 set piece of the Young Artist Platform (YAP)
+Commissioned by Tom Kerstens for IGF (International Guitar Foundation) for use as the 2015 set piece of the Young Artist Platform (YAP)

 24.7.15 International Guitar Summit Young Artist Platform, Kings Place, London; Flauguissimo Duo: Yu-Wei Hu flute, Johan Löfving guitar